dianavile/CV/README.md

 # Diana Vilé
 I'm a freelance Frontend Web Developer, with special interest in UX design, who loves to create, build and optimize digital products to help people, businesses and institutions succeed online.
 With 10+ years experience in Digital Marketing, SEO, Content Management, online and TV Journalism.

-I enjoy building digital products, mostly websites and web applications.
-Preferrably in HTML, CSS, Javascript, React.
+Passionate about Tech, web development & UX Design and Certified by Udacity/Google, I enjoy building digital products, mostly websites and web applications.

 I'm self driven, hard working and friendly.
 I also hold a Master degree in Communications Science.